SDS-AAU/SDS-master/M3/slides/cnn/index.md

 ---

-To understand what the relavant features are hidden in the image we need to understand how individual pixels interact – We need to identify patterns.
+To understand what the relevant features are hidden in the image we need to understand how individual pixels interact – We need to identify patterns.

 ![bg left](https://images.unsplash.com/photo-1521846562476-9c2446539e47?ixlib=rb-0.3.5&ixid=eyJhcHBfaWQiOjEyMDd9&s=cc956433f2bc33db1424a895f18d1463&auto=format&fit=crop&w=1651&q=80)